• Skip to primary navigation

 All about the Toppings!

-overhead view of bowl of carrot soup in white bowl on wooden table
+overhead view of two bowls of curry carrot soup with gold forks in the background

 More Soups you will love!

-overhead view of bowl of carrot soup in white bowl
+overhead view of bowl of curry carrot soup with carrots, shallot, and curry powder in the background

-I hope you enjoy this Carrot Soup recipe as much as my family does!
-It’s such an easy dinner to throw together, and customize to each person’s preferences!
+I hope you enjoy this Curry Carrot Soup recipe as much as my family does!
 Give it a try, and leave me a note in the comments telling me how you like it!

 fried dandelions